PLKGIT/liri-node-app/README.md

 ### LIRI Results

-LIRI is a command line application; accordingly, its commands cannot be run in a web browser.
+LIRI Bot is a command line application; accordingly, its commands cannot be run in a web browser.
 Therefore, I have created a website at https://plkgit.github.io/liri-node-app/ that contains screenshots of the results of each command as well as a PDF copy of the log.txt file.

 Alternatively, see below for results screenshots and a PDF copy of the log.txt file after running each command.